 Patellofemoral Pain Syndrome1 of 9

 The kneecap, or patella, is a floating bone that lies on the underside of the patella tendon.
 During movement, the patella tracks along a groove in the femur.
 When the undersurface of the kneecap tracks incorrectly, the cartilage on the patella and the femur can be worn away, causing pain.

 The cause of incorrect tracking of the kneecap is likely due to one of the following two factors: weakness in the VMO and overuse.

 The VMO, or vastus medialis oblique, is the teardrop quadriceps muscle that runs along the inside of the thigh down towards the knee.
 In cycling, the vastus lateralis (quadriceps muscle on the outside of the thigh) often becomes overdeveloped, resulting in a muscular imbalance.
 The overpowering of the vastus lateralis can make the kneecap track too much towards the outside of the femur during pedaling, which in turn wears away the cartilage and causes pain.

 The Fix: Stretch the lateral side of the leg with IT band and quadriceps stretches.
 Once you have gained flexibility, strengthen the VMO.
 Step-downs and short arc quadriceps exercises are two favorites.

 Step Down3 of 9

-Stand sideways on a step.
-With one foot balancing on the step, lower your other leg toward the ground until your heel taps.
+Stand backwards on a step.
+With one foot balancing on the step, lower your other leg toward the ground until your toe or heel taps.
 Make sure to keep your hips level (concentrate on not dipping the hip on the lowering side, bending only at the knee) and your back straight.
 Start off with 10 repetitions on each leg and increase repetitions as your strength improves.

 Short Arc Quad4 of 9